-Before we process your application, you will need to pay the Application Fee which will reserve the property until the application is complete.
+Before we process your application, you will need to pay the Holding Deposit which will reserve the property until the application is complete.
 Only if your application is approved will the property be marked as Let Agreed, until this time we will continue to market the property but will not take any further viewings.

 You can either collect some application forms from our office or we can email you the forms, so you can print them off at your convenience.

 Please ensure you answer the forms as fully and accurately as possible (ensuring ALL mandatory fields are completed).

 Please Note: any false information could be interpreted as a fraudulent application.

 We will then book an appointment at our office for you to attend with the completed forms and your id.

 As part of the application process we will carry out a Credit Search – If you have any bad credit, for example CCJ’s, Bankruptcy or arrears this check will highlight your credit history so be honest and declare any bad credit.
 If any bad credit is found and not disclosed this could lead to your application being rejected by the landlord, if you do declare this we may ask for a Guarantor.

 Proof of ID – You will need to produce original ID from the below list: